maijake/devcc/guides/git.md

 and
 [merging](http://en.wikipedia.org/wiki/Merge_%28revision_control%29).

-Branching is the duplication of an version control object.
-Some reason for branching are for example
+Branching is the duplication of an object under revision control.

-* **branch by feature**: A branch is created, at the start of feature implementation, and it is merged to the mainline, when the feature implementation is finished.

-* **branch by team**: large team of developers working on multiple team.
-Objective is to have the mainline always releasable.
-Each team is assigned a branch, which will be merged to the mainline, when the team has it's branch stable.

 In merging, multiple changes are combined together.
 It is the opposite action of branching.
-Merging becomes increasingly difficult, when more time has elapsed since the change, when the number of changes increase, changes contain large rewrites, changes are semantically incompatible or conflicting, etc.

 [Continuous Delivery](http://www.amazon.com/gp/product/0321601912)
-promotes development on mainline (i.e. avoid branching) with developers committing small changes to main branch.
+promotes development on mainline trunk (i.e. avoid branching) with developers committing small changes to main branch.
 It identifies three good reason to create a separate branch: